 The primary bedroom is above.
 The entry hall is small but has a well-defined center due to the ceiling shape.
 The column on the small front porch folds around the corner.
 In mannerist fashion, it is both a column and a segment of a wall.

+A breakfast table sits within the bay window projecting east for morning light.
 Interior spaces are straightforward, but a stair tower pushes out one side to create one tall, dramatic space.
 Windows facing multiple directions flood the stair with light.
-Windows throughout the house are generous in both number and size, especially in the main living spaces which have east, south and west exposures maximizing light throughout the day.
-A breakfast table sits partially within the bay window projecting east for ideal morning light.
-The upper level primary suite is located for maximum privacy.
+The upper-level primary suite is located for maximum privacy.

 It gives prominence to the side façade, but not so much to compete with the main entry façade that includes a small but symbolically-important entry porch connected to the street by stone steps and a gently curving walk.
 The wing’s windows are ganged together to better provide light and view from the major living spaces.